Introduction of Section BNS 101

 - The law does not excuse a person just because they claim “I didn’t mean it.”
 If they knew death was likely, it’s murder.

-Key Elements of the Bare Act
+Key Elements of the BNS Act

 - Intent to cause death: If killing is the goal, it’s murder.